Firenza/graphql-netstandard-client/README.md

 To use reference the `GraphQl.NetStandard.Client` package on [NuGet](https://www.nuget.org/packages/GraphQl.NetStandard.Client/)

 An example request to read some basic repository information from GitHub

+The example assumes the `Repository` type is defined as it is [here](https://github.com/Firenza/graphql-netstandard-client/blob/2bca117a5c29a24c1a0aaea197cb0216015fd076/tests/GraphQL.NetStandard.Client.UnitTests/Model/Repository.cs)
 ```csharp
 var repoName = "";
 var repoOwner = "";